fzqneo/smartssd-image/README.md

 - [x] Use alembic to create experiment DB tables
 - [x] Profile times to read image bytes from disk
 - [x] Profile software JPEG decode time
-- [ ] Profile image decode time in MobileNet/ResNet/Faster-RCNN inference
-- [ ] Find or create a PNG data set
-- [ ] Determine 3~4 DNN models to be used in the paper
-- [ ] Implement emulated JPEG ASIC that scales decode time based on software decode time

 ## Experiment Infrastructure